fab13n/jsonschema_cn/README.md

 that _has_ to stay up-to-date: otherwise you get exceptions thrown around!

-Unfortunately, IMO jsonschema is neither as concise nor as human-readable as it should.
+Unfortunately, IMO JSON Schema is neither as concise nor as human-readable as it should.
 Not as bad as XML schemas, but not great either.
 As a demonstration, here's a schema for a tiny subset of [GeoJSON](https://tools.ietf.org/html/rfc7946):